 Need Help?

-Having a properly drafted Consultancy Agreement is crucial — it helps set your expectations with your clients, secures your payments, protects your intellectual property, and prevents other legal risks from arising.
+Having a properly drafted Consultancy Agreement is crucial — it not only sets your expectations with your clients, secures your payments, protects your intellectual property, and limits your liability, but it also ensures compliance with the latest legal standards and industry best practices in 2025.

-If you’re looking to get a Consultancy Agreement written up, feel free to shoot us an email at team@sprintlaw.com.au or give us a call on 1800 730 617.
+If you’re looking to get a Consultancy Agreement written up or need tailored legal advice, feel free to email us at team@sprintlaw.com.au or give us a call on 1800 730 617.

 About Sprintlaw